magdmartin/GymParser/upload.md

     }
   };

-  // Function to upload image and print parameters async function uploadImage() {
+  // Function to upload image to imgbb and then process it async function uploadImage() {
     const imageInput = document.getElementById('imageInput').files[0];
     if (!imageInput) {